Quantum-Many-Body/QuantumLattices.jl/docs/src/man/Prerequisites/SimpleTrees.md

 ### SimpleTree

-[`SimpleTree{N,D}`](@ref) is the minimum struct that implements all the default tree methods.
+[`SimpleTree{N, D}`](@ref) is the minimum struct that implements all the default tree methods.
 You can include an instance of it as an attribute in your own type to utilize all the tree methods.

 ## Manual